How to Accurately Calculate the Value of an Inherited Property: A Guide

 Federico De Ponte

 You have inherited a property and are wondering: What is it really worth?
-This question is crucial because an incorrect valuation can cost you thousands of euros in taxes or lost profit.
+This question is crucial, as an incorrect valuation could cost you thousands of euros in taxes or lost profit.
 We guide you through the official valuation methods and show you how to determine the realistic market value.

 Chat with ImmoGPT for free now.